Second Language Vocabulary Activities for Children

 There are lots of ways you can challenge them.
 In addition to numbers, you can also add letters or words in each space.
 Consider practicing beginning and ending sounds by adding them in the spaces.
 You can practice parts of speech or transition words.
 Use your imagination and make sure to share your ideas in the comment section.

 Don’t Want to Draw a Picture?

-Instead of using paint or drawing their pictures, you can use their coloring books add the numbers, letters, or words.
+Instead of using paint or drawing their pictures, you can use their coloring books to add numbers, letters, or words.
 The best part is they are learning.
-As a result, they can continue to practice letters, colors, numbers, words, or whatever you can imagine and fit in the spaces.
+As a result, they can continue to practice letters, colors, numbers, words, or whatever they can imagine and fit in the spaces.

 I thought it would look best if the entire page was colored, so I made an entire underwater ocean scene.
 My kids love coloring and would spend hours doing it if I let them.
 If your kids like coloring as much as mine do, this is the perfect activity for them!

 Altogether, my kiddos spent about 30 minutes coloring this paper which allowed me to get some work done and they loved it.
 Not only did they enjoy it, but they were also practicing their colors in Spanish!
 Score!